This document contains:

 (see also: Test suite)

 In any case, the tests will run automatically when you open the pull request.
 But please prevent unnecessary build failures and run the tests yourself first.
-If you cannot run the tests locally, you can activate GitHub or Appveyor for your fork, or run the tests with Docker.
+If you cannot run the tests locally, you can activate GitHub for your fork, or run the tests with Docker.
 If there are differences the updated files will be available for download from the CI system (one ZIP for each test environment).

 If you add new features, please try to add a test case.